≡ Menu

 Original Purpose: Catch and Drive Cattle

-Height: 20 to 26 inches at shoulder
+Height: 20 to 26 inches at the shoulder

 Weight: 80 to 115 pounds

-Dog Breed Classification: Not “officially” recognized by the American Kennel Club (AKC) currently only holds Foundation Stock Service acknowledgment
+Dog Breed Classification: Not “officially” recognized by the American Kennel Club (AKC), currently only holds Foundation Stock Service acknowledgment

 Lifespan: 10 to 14 years